Multiple citizenship: Issues with international travel

 Many countries, even those that permit multiple citizenship, do not explicitly recognise multiple citizenship under their laws: individuals are treated either as citizens of that country or not, and their citizenship with respect to other countries is considered to have no bearing.
-This can mean (in Iran, Mexico, many Arab countries, and former Soviet republics) that consular officials abroad may not have access to their citizens if they also hold local citizenship.
+This can mean (for example: in Iran, Mexico, many Arab countries, and former Soviet republics) that consular officials abroad may not have access to their citizens if they also hold local citizenship.
 Some countries provide access for consular officials as a matter of courtesy but do not accept any obligation to do so under international consular agreements.
 The right of countries to act in this fashion is protected via the Master Nationality Rule.

 Multiple citizens who travel to a country of citizenship are often required to enter or leave the country on that country's passport.
 For example, a United States Department of State web page on dual nationality contains the information that most US citizens, including dual nationals, must use a US passport to enter and leave the United States.
 Under the terms of the South African Citizenship Act, it is an offence for someone aged at least 18 with South African citizenship and another citizenship to enter or depart the Republic of South Africa using the passport of another country.
 Individuals who possess multiple citizenships, may also be required, before leaving a country of citizenship, to fulfill requirements ordinarily required of its resident citizens, including compulsory military service or exit permits.
 An example of this occurs in Israel, which permits multiple citizenships whilst also requiring compulsory military service for its citizens.

 In accordance with the European Travel Information and Authorisation System (ETIAS), the EU citizens who have multiple nationalities will be obliged to use the passport issued by an EU Member State for entering the Schengen area.